shaneiadt/Ramblings/pages/2021/astro-web-framework.md

 ## What's interesting about this new thing?

-It's upfront and honest there is no re-inventing of wheels more a borrowing old tech ideas sprinkled with some magic...because we all know magic is real & technology is pure magic :smile:
+It's upfront and honest there is no re-inventing of wheels more a borrowing old tech ideas sprinkled with some magic...because we all know magic is real & technology is pure magic 😀

 Here's some cool aspects of **Astro**: